lbgnix/GAE/README.md

 web - Drupal web Root dir to be served by apache using docker on GAE. php.ini - this file is just a custom inin file if you want to modify something in it.

+CMD to deploy on GAE -  got the root path of the application and run below cmd .

+gcloud app deploy